LINORBENYOSSEF/shop/README.md

 4. design patterns:
 - Observer- sending promotions to customers
 - Singleton- creating only one object of sender type.
-- Iterator for reading and writing from the file
+- Iterator- reading and writing from the file

 *All windows have uniformity in design and the option to return to the main menu.